 Law is an essential part of human existence.
 It serves as a guideline for what is accepted in society and helps to mediate differences in interpersonal relations.
 Without some laid down rules and regulations, there would be a conflict of interest in any human gathering.
 For nonprofits to operate effectively, there should be a legal document outlining how they will be governed.
-Nonprofits bylaws are a legal document that embodies the fundamental principles of nonprofit organizations, including how they go about getting funding, such as a nonprofit line of credit.
-It outlines the member requirements, matters concerning its finances, frequency of meeting, amendment procedure, voting procedure, and more.
+Nonprofits bylaws are legal documents that embody the fundamental principles of nonprofit organizations, including how they go about getting funding, such as a nonprofit line of credit.
+It outlines the member requirements, matters concerning its finances, frequency of meetings, amendment procedure, voting procedure, and more.

 Nonprofits Bylaws Vs. Article of Incorporation

 Nonprofits’ bylaws and articles of corporation are considered legal documents.
 However, there exists a significant difference between them.

 An article of incorporation is a document by which a corporation such as a nonprofit is formed.
 Its provisions include the basic information about the organization, such as the corporate name, the kind of business to be undertaken, and the responsibilities of the directors, among other things.
 In most states, a nonprofit is formed upon filing the article of incorporation with the Secretary of State.
 In other words, the state government regulates nonprofits in their various states by ensuring that all nonprofits file a formal document with the proper state authority to set up a tax-exempt organization.